 Ultimately, the GDPR is intended to inspire more helpful marketing, transparent consent and responsible data management.

-The GDPR may seem like a headache, but it’s designed to encourage selling with integrity.
+GDPR email compliance may seem like a headache, but it’s designed to encourage selling with integrity.

 More rigorous opt-ins mean fewer leads in your pipeline, which may make sales managers panic.
 However, this helps you consistently hit your revenue targets in the long term as quality lead qualification drives your sales team to focus on those who are more likely to convert.

 The most successful sales organizations add half as many deals to their pipelines and win twice as many.

 Pipedrive CEO, Timo Rein is the chief exponent of this approach:

 “Focus is essential for closing deals: I’ve seen that from my own experience.
 It sounds obvious, but doing less and focusing on the right things means you’ll do them better.”

 Treat the GDPR as an opportunity to strengthen your competitive advantage rather than viewing the changes as a bureaucratic burden.

 GDPR email marketing could be the trigger your team needs to become the most customer-friendly option in your market.

 Seal more deals with your free sales communication handbook